by Dr. A. A. BIPAR, D.D.S., M.S.

 1. Temporalis muscle

-The trigger point in temporalis muscle are located above zygomatic arch in the temporal area.
-Video below shows the examination of the active trigger points in the temporalis muscle.
-The dashed line in the video indicates the lower edge of zygomatic arch white dots indicate the location of trigger points.
+The trigger points in the temporalis muscle are located above the zygomatic arch in the temporal area.
+The video below shows the examination of the active trigger points in the temporalis muscle.
+The dashed line in the video indicates the lower edge of the zygomatic arch, and the white dots indicate the location of trigger points.

 play-sharp-fill

-During examination be sure that the patient relaxes all masticatory muscles and don’t clinch teeth.
-The best way to control this matter is to observe if the patient maintain small gap between upper and lower teeth (see video of masseter muscle examination).
+During the examination, ensure that the patient relaxes all masticatory muscles and doesn’t clench their teeth.
+The best way to control this matter is to observe if the patient maintains a small gap between upper and lower teeth (see video of masseter muscle examination).

-Two trigger points in the temporalis muscle just above the ear are especially active in cases of Costen’s Syndrome or directly associated with the temporal headache as a result of TMJ.
+Two trigger points in the temporalis muscle, located just above the ear, are especially active in cases of Costen’s Syndrome or are directly associated with temporal headaches resulting from TMJ.

 2. Masseter muscle

 Trigger points in the masseter muscle are located on the lateral side of the face below the zygomatic arch (dashed line in the video).
-Video below shows the examination of the active trigger points in the masseter muscle.
+The video below shows the examination of the active trigger points in the masseter muscle.

 play-sharp-fill

-During examination be sure that the patient relaxes all masticatory muscles and don’t clinch teeth.
-The best way to control this matter is to observe if the patient maintain small gap between lower and upper teeth during the examination.
+During the examination, ensure that the patient relaxes all masticatory muscles and doesn’t clench their teeth.
+The best way to control this matter is to observe if the patient maintains a small gap between the lower and upper teeth during the examination.

 3. Lateral Pterygoid Muscle (LPM)